 A CDN is a geographically distributed group of services.
 They work together to provide quick delivery of internet content.
 They allow HTML pages to load quickly in a particular area, and they can often help prevent a website from being attacked by malicious viruses and software.

 While CDNs don’t take the place of web hosting, they are often used in conjunction with a good web hosting service to make the site work better for customers.

 When the website first launches, clients (and their creative agencies) typically look at it several times a day.
 But a few weeks later, everyone has moved on to other things.
 Professional design firms will use uptime monitoring services to keep an eye on your site continuously.
-These services automatically check your website throughout the day to ensure that it’s up and responds as quickly.
+These services automatically check your website throughout the day to ensure that it’s up and responds quickly.
 If either of these tests fails, the service notifies the creative agency so the problem can get resolved promptly.